 In his first major announcement since taking office, FDA Commissioner Scott Gottlieb, M.D. finalized a major reorganization plan that had been under development since 2013.
 The reorganization, termed “Program Alignment,” reassigns field staff based on product type rather than geographic regions.
 Under the new organizational model, inspection and compliance staff in FDA’s Office of Regulatory Affairs will specialize in the five commodities and two enforcement areas:

-In a Federal Register notice scheduled to be published on March 20, 2017, the Health Resources and Services Administration (HRSA) announced that it will delay the effective date of the January 5, 2017 final rule (the Final Rule) that provided guidance on the calculation of drug ceiling prices and the imposition of civil monetary penalties on certain drug manufacturers participating in the 340B Drug
+In a notice published in the Federal Register on Friday, May 19, 2017, the Health Resources and Services Administration announced that it would further delay the effective date of a final rule applicable to all drug manufacturers participating in the 340B Drug Pricing Program.

 In recent months, a number of bills have been introduced or passed in Congress that would ease federal health care programs’ restrictions on telehealth.
 Currently, Medicare has strict limitations on telehealth.
 But bipartisan groups of Senators have introduced two bills seeking to expand telehealth services covered by Medicare.

 On May 10, 2017, the US Department of Health & Human Services (HHS) announced a settlement with Texas-based Memorial Hermann Health System (MHHS) for $2.4 million due to MHHS’s unauthorized disclosure of patient protected health information (PHI).
 HHS also announced that HHS and MHHS entered into a Resolution Agreement, and MHHS agreed to a corrective action plan.